Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 \subsubsection{Training and test data}

-We take 1980-2010 data as the train data set with shuffling.
-The test data set is the rest of the data which between 2011 and 2019 after shuffling.
-In the case of Russia, its train data set begins at 1991 but still end at 2010, its test data set share the same period with other countries as shown in Table 1.
+We use a shuffling strategy for processing the dataset, where we take 1980-2010 period as the training data and the 2011-2019 period as the test data set.
+In the shuffling strategy, we implement data reconstruction and apply windowing and then apply shuffling to randomly order the data windows to avoid any bias.
+In the case of Russia, its train data set begins in 1991 but still ends in 2010.
+The Russian test data set share the same period with other countries as shown in Table 1.
 Before importing the data into the deep learning model, we need to transform the training set and test set to a structure suitable for time series forecasting.

-Here we use a structure of 5 inputs and 3 outputs and shuffle it.
-The shuffled data set considers time windows in the reconstructed data set as given in Equation (\ref{shuffled_data_structure}), the order and length inside the time window does not change (eg. past 4 years of input to the model to predict next 3 years).
+We use a data structure of 5 inputs as multivariate features considering 4-time steps (years) for 3-step ahead prediction (i.e. 3 prediction horizons).
+We shuffle the data set which considers time windows in the reconstructed data set as given in Equation (\ref{shuffled_data_structure}).
+We note that the order and length inside the time window does not change, i.e. our data window features the past 4 years of data with 5 features to predict the next 3 years which does not change when shuffled.
+Note that although we use this data processing setting to demonstrate our framework in Figure \ref{fig:framework}, other values can be used to create the training and the test dataset, i.e. the time steps (years) and the number of features, number of steps-ahead for prediction.